1980’s – Heavy, fluorescent and cheap

 1990’s – Trying to emulate a Royal Marine Commando

-Let’s buy the largest 90 litres Berghaus rucksack I can find and fill it up with everything I could possibly need, mostly gear we used for car camping.
+Let’s buy the largest 90 litre Berghan rucksack I can find and fill it up with everything I could possibly need, mostly gear we used for car camping.
 Large Trangia stove and a litre of meths.
 Early Outward Bound experience introduces the fleece instead of woolly jumpers.
 Buy my first pair of Scarpa’s, very unforgiving leather that just seems to get tougher through use.
-Pack weight equivalent to a small pony.
+Pack weight 20kg+.

 2000’s – Heavy and indestructible

 Pack now down to 70 litres and a nod towards lightweight camping.
 Wonderful MacPac Micro Lite Tent, which has seen plenty of use cycle touring and solo backpacking.
 Mini Trangia and some effort towards lightening the load gets me down to 10kg base weight.
-Meindl Burma Pro boots a revelation.
+Meindl Burma Pro boots a revelation, durable and waterproof.

 2010’s – a Lightweight epiphany